Research on wind instruments and on their music is a main focus of the Klingendes Museum, as well as conservation, presentation and communication.

 - The ophicleide and its copy were the topic of the very first research project on wind instruments by HKB (financed by Swiss National Science Foundation SNF, 2006–2008)

-- Material and manufacturing techniques of brass instrument's production during the 19th century was the topic of a project in collaboration with the maker Rainer Egger, Basel and natural scientists (photo).
-(KTI 2010–2012)
+- Material and manufacturing techniques of brass instrument's production during the 19th century was the topic of a project in collaboration with the maker Rainer Egger, Basel and natural scientists (KTI 2010–2012).

 - The results of the projects on the horn and brass instrument's production were presented at the Romantic Brass Symposiums II in Bern in 2012 (SNF 2012) and published in its proceedings.

 - Adolphe Sax and his saxhorns are focussed in the project "Agilité, homogénéité et beauté" (SNF, 2011–2014).
-The results were presented at the Third Romantic Brass Symposium will be published in its proceedings (SNF 2014).
+The results were presented at the Third Romantic Brass Symposium and published in its proceedings.
 A film is documenting the project.

-- The optimisation of the contrabass carinet through electronical devices was the goal of two projects in collaboration with the University of Engeneering and Information Technology.
-(BFH und KTI 2014–2015)
+- The optimisation of the contrabass clarinet through electronical devices was the goal of two projects in collaboration with the BFH Engeneering and Information Technology department (BFH and KTI 2014–2015).

 - "A playing collection of woodwind instruments" searched for specific chances of the restoration to soundability of selected wooden instruments.
 (HKB 2014–2016).
 The results were presented at a Forschungsmittwoch of HKB in Mai 2016.

-- The project "The Sound of Brass", a research on materiality and accoustics of brass instruments, concentrated on the German trombone – a further collaboration with Rainer Egger, Basel and the natural scientists of Empa – materials science and technology.
-(KTI 2015–2018) The results will be presented in the Fifth International Romantic Brass Symposium in November 2018.
+- The project "The Sound of Brass", a research on materiality and acoustics of brass instruments, concentrated on the German trombone – a further collaboration with Rainer Egger, Basel and the natural scientists of Empa – materials science and technology.
+(KTI 2015–2018) The results were presented in the Fifth International Romantic Brass Symposium in November 2018.

-- "Fresh Wind" communicates the research on wind instrument in a exhibition, a participative web platform and in workshops.
-(SNF Agora 2018–2020)
+- "Fresh Wind" communicated the research on wind instrument in a exhibition, a participative web platform and in workshops (SNF Agora 2018–2020).

 - "Der vermessene Tubist.
-Tuba Ergonomie" measures and digitalized for the first time the system player+tuba for different tuba models and records stress patterns by means of interviews.
-(BFH 2019)
+Tuba Ergonomie" measured and digitalized for the first time the system player+tuba for different tuba models and recorded stress patterns by means of interviews (BFH 2019).